Ashfaaq18/OpenNetMeter/README.md

 - current connection's session data usage
 - total data usage since the detection of a new connection.
 - table of all the individual processes which consumed this data.
-- A system tray icon to show the current session data usage and network speeds.
-- A toolbar in the Taskbar to show the network speed.
+- A mini widget to show the network speed (can be placed over the taskbar).

 ## Installation

-1. Download and Install [.NET Desktop Runtime 5](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) x64 bit version
+1. Download and Install [.NET 6.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime) desktop apps version. (for versions 0.9.0 and below, download [.NET 5.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/5.0/runtime))
 2. Download the latest release from this repository and simply extract it.
 3. Run in Admin mode (this is necessary).
 4. Optional : To add this as a startup program, go to the settings tab and tick the checkbox.